aleguma/kronodroid/README.md

-When using the data set, please cite the KronoDroid paper: https://www.sciencedirect.com/science/article/pii/S0167404821002236
+When using the data set, please cite the KronoDroid paper: https://www.sciencedirect.com/science/article/pii/S0167404821002236 The final citation will be posted soon, after the publication work is concluded.

 More information and detailed explanation to be posted soon.